 The first test-command determines whether the user specified a single argument on the command line.
 If the test-command returns 0 (true), the user-created variable named directory is assigned the value of the working directory (.).
-If the test-command returns a false value, the elif statement tests whether the second argument is a directory.
+If the test-command returns false, the elif statement tests whether the second argument is a directory.
 If it is a directory, the directory variable is set equal to the second command line argument, \$2.
 If \$2 is not a directory, lnks sends a usage message to standard error and exits with a status of 1.

 The next if statement in lnks tests whether \$file does not exist.
-This is an important inquiry because it would be pointless for lnks to spend time looking for links to a nonexistent file.
+This test keeps lnks from wasting time looking for links to a nonexistent file.

-The test builtin with the three arguments, !, -f, and \$file, evaluates to true if the file \$file does not exist:
+The test builtin with the three arguments !, -f, and \$file evaluates to true if the file \$file does not exist: